Product Snapshot

 Bright red apples on a tree

 Did you know that many of the trees sold in chain stores are on EMLA 7 rootstock?
 It has been the standard for semi-dwarf trees within chain tree sales for a very long time.
+The reason is because it is less expensive, it works in most soil types, and it produces a tree size that is popular with urban backyard growers.
 However, EMLA 7 doesn’t put down as deep of roots as many other rootstocks, and it is prone to breakage of the trunk.
 Therefore, even though most stores don’t tell you this, the tree should have some type of support for the life of the tree even if the trunk diameter seems like it should be sufficient to support the tree.

 Whenever possible, we put our semi-dwarf trees that would be similar in size to EMLA 7 on a more expensive designer rootstock that has deeper roots and a sturdier trunk.
 If you are wondering if we sacrificed disease resistance and cold tolerance, the answer is “no”.
 Our designer rootstocks are actually even more cold hardy and have just as good of disease resistance.